MaPLe: Multi-modal Prompt Learning: Method

 The final text representation $z$ is obtained by projecting the text embeddings corresponding to the last token of the last transformer block $\mathcal{L}_K$ to a common V-L latent embedding space via \texttt{TextProj},

 \textbf{Zero-shot Classification:} For zero-shot classification, text prompts are hand-crafted with class labels $y\in \{1,2,\ldots C\}$ (\eg, ‘\texttt{a photo of a $<$category$>$’}) having $C$ classes.
-Prediction $\hat{y}$ corresponding to the image $I$ having the highest cosine similarity score ($sim(\cdot)$) is formulated as,
+Prediction $\hat{y}$ corresponding to the image $I$ having the highest cosine similarity score ($sim(\cdot)$) is calculated with a temperature parameter $\tau$,